-Where to Donate for the Holidays in Jersey City
+Where to Donate in Jersey City

 ‘Tis the season of giving, but 2020 has brought a new weight to what “giving” means in a time when our community needs uplifting and support more than ever.
 There are lots of ways to give back this year to make a difference in the lives of our neighbors.
 Here are just a few organizations looking for a little extra help with volunteers and donations to benefit our local friends in need throughout the holiday season.

 Who: JC Community Fridges, community-run fridges set up for those who require a little help with food and necessities through the act of giving between neighbor to neighbor.

 What: Currently Jersey hosts three fridges selflessly run by neighbors for free.
 They are accessible 24/7 and take a variety of goods:

 Examples of what to donate: Fresh produce, shelf stable items, reusable bags, cans, applesauce, bread, soups, diapers, formula, baby food, pasta, pregnancy tests, menstrual aids, drug tests, toothbrushes, soap, deodorant, other necessities.

 Examples of what NOT to donate: Raw and frozen meat (illegal) including hamburger patties, chicken, hot dogs; no frozen foods in general: it is a fridge, not a freezer; expired, rotting, or very obviously damaged food; overly processed foods – these will not be thrown away, but the spirit of the fridge is to provide free and healthy food whenever possible.

 In addition to donating goods, there is always upkeep, such as sweeping, shoveling snow, or general clean up and organization that needs to be done, so volunteering your time making these fridges shine is appreciated as well.
 For monetary donations, check out the fridges’ Instagram bios for Cash App and Venmo options.